Typhoon Dolphin (2008): Meteorological history

-The JTWC upgraded the depression to a Tropical Storm late the next day and then early on December 12 the JMA designated the depression as a full tropical depression.
-The Tropical Depression was then upgraded to a Tropical Storm and named Dolphin later that morning as it moved westwards towards the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) area of responsibility.
+The JTWC upgraded the depression to a tropical storm late the next day and then early on December 12 the JMA designated the depression as a full tropical depression.
+The tropical depression was then upgraded to a tropical storm and named Dolphin later that morning as it moved westwards towards the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) area of responsibility.
+(Note: The name Dolphin was contributed by Hong Kong and refers to the Chinese white dolphin (Sousa chinensis), a mascot in Hong Kong.)
 The next day as Tropical Storm Dolphin moved into PAGASA's area of responsibility, PAGASA assigned the local name of Ulysses to Dolphin.
 The JMA upgraded Tropical Storm Dolphin to a Severe Tropical Storm late on December 14.
 Whilst Dolphin was upgraded to a Typhoon by the JTWC early the next day as Dolphin recurved towards the North.
 Later that day the JTWC reported that Typhoon Dolphin had reached its peak winds of 90 kts (105 mph; 165 km/h 1-minute winds) which made Typhoon Dolphin a category two Typhoon on the Saffir–Simpson hurricane scale.
 At the same time the JMA reported that Severe Tropical Storm Dolphin had intensified into a Typhoon and had also reached its peak wind speeds of 65 kts (75 mph; 120 km/h 10-minute winds).

 Early in the afternoon of December 16, the JMA downgraded Typhoon Dolphin from a Typhoon to a Severe Tropical Storm, as it moved towards the northwest.
 This came as the JTWC reported that Dolphin had weakened into a Category One Typhoon.
 Early the next day the JTWC downgraded Typhoon Dolphin to a Tropical Storm, whilst later that day the JMA also downgraded Dolphin to a Tropical Storm.
 This came as Tropical Storm Dolphin moved out of PAGASA's Area of responsibility.
 Early in the afternoon of December 18, both the JMA and the JTWC released their final advisories on Tropical Storm Dolphin as they downgraded Dolphin to an extratropical low.
 The extratropical low dissipated two days later.